Body Parts Activities for Kids (Free Printable)

 Body Part Memory Game

 This game is simple yet effective in teaching your child about different body parts.
-All you need to do is draw some basic outline of a person (just stick figures will do) on a piece of paper then cut it into pieces so that each part (head, torso, arms, and legs) is separate from one another.
-Then have your child put all the pieces together again as quickly as possible.
-As they’re doing this, name all the different body parts involved in putting the figure back together again.
+All you need to do is draw some basic outline of a person (just stick figures will do) on a piece of paper, then cut it into pieces so that each part (head, torso, arms, and legs) is separate.
+Then, have your child assemble all the pieces again as quickly as possible.
+As they’re doing this, name all the body parts involved in reworking the figure.

 Name That Part